seid-ahmed12/portfolio/README.md

 ---

 ## 📬 Contact Section

 🗨️ Features a Contact Information panel (Email, Phone, Location) and a clean Contact Form.

-🧠 Fully responsive design using only HTML and CSS — no frameworks or JavaScript.
+🧠 Fully responsive design using only HTML and CSS.

 💌 Form UI includes input fields for name, email, and message with smooth styling.